xxblacksmithxxlau/market-maker-bot/README.md

-# Market Maker Bot for Liquidity Pools on Ethereum and L2

 ## Overview
 This project is a Market Maker Bot designed to automate liquidity provision on decentralized exchanges (DEXs) operating on the Ethereum network and its Layer 2 (L2) solutions.
 The bot dynamically manages liquidity positions in various trading pairs, optimizing for profitability while minimizing risk exposure.
 It is developed using **.NET** and utilizes the **Nethereum** library to interact with the Ethereum blockchain and its L2 solutions.